John Rodgers (naval officer, born 1772): Burning of Washington

-Commodore John Rodgers played a major role in the recapture of Washington after it had been burned by the invading British in 1814.
-As a naval officer he was generally unfamiliar with the tactics and deployments of land battle, yet he restored order after the invasion of Washington and he coordinated orders from Secretary of the Navy William Jones for the employment of marines and sailors as naval infantry.
-Along with ground forces under his two principal subordinates, Commodore Oliver Hazard Perry and Commodore David Porter, Rodgers' flotilla of ships on the Potomac River forced the retreat of the British.
+Commodore John Rodgers played a major role in the reoccupation of Washington after it had been captured by British in 1814.
+As a naval officer he was generally unfamiliar with the tactics and deployments of land battle, yet he restored order after the occupation of Washington and he coordinated orders from Secretary of the Navy William Jones for the employment of marines and sailors as naval infantry.
+Along with ground forces under his two principal subordinates, Commodore Oliver Hazard Perry and Commodore David Porter, Rodgers' flotilla of ships on the Potomac River forced the British to retreat.

 In the summer of 1814, American naval forces in the Chesapeake Bay consisted mainly of a fleet of gunboats under the command of Commodore Joshua Barney, a veteran of the American Revolution.
-On August 20, a fleet commanded by British Rear Admiral Cockburn sailed up the Patuxent River searching for Barney's flotilla while British troops marched in the same direction along its shore.
+On August 20, a British fleet commanded by Cockburn sailed up the Patuxent River searching for Barney's flotilla while British troops marched in the same direction along its shore.
 Secretary of the Navy Jones responded by ordering Commodore Rodgers in Philadelphia and Commodore Porter in New York to proceed towards Washington with several detachments of sailors and marines.
 The orders were dispatched by mail but did not reach Philadelphia until ten o'clock the morning of the 22nd.
 As Rodgers was at Reedy Island on the Delaware River inspecting his flotilla he did not receive the Secretary's orders until he returned at eleven o'clock that evening—-thirteen hours later.
 Upon receiving the dispatch Rodgers immediately made preparations to march towards Baltimore.
 Secretary Jones, not knowing that his initial orders had reached Rodgers later than he had anticipated, expected Rodgers to be at his designated station by the evening of the 23rd, and had sent him follow up orders that morning directing Rodgers to Bladensburg, Maryland, 5 mi north-east of Washington.
 Consequently, Rodgers did not receive his orders until it was too late to execute them.